 The Braille Trail, Boy Scout and Vernon Greenways Volunteers’ Involvement

 In 1996, Brad Stewart, a Vernon boy scout, approached the FVF to approve his Eagle Scout project to construct a walkway for the visually impaired near the entrance to the park, along Railroad Brook near the old raceway ruins, to be called the “Braille Trail.”
 This FVF/Town/boy scout/parent collaboration features a post and guide-rope walking path with Braille signage, for handicapped people of various ages and abilities to enjoy nature in the Park.
 Town employees under Bruce Dinnie and Dave Bower, with help from Mike Baran, Mark Lucas and Mitch Reid, helped in an effort to provide an accessible walkway from the parking lot to the boy scout trail.
 George Arthur designed and managed the building of an access bridge over a gully and tree roots.
-Phase II of the trail, led by scout Dan kinsman, his troop, and Vernon Greenways Volunteers under Don Bellingham, improved signage and uncovered original Beach pathways and a stone patio from the 1920’s Beach swimming pool, where they placed a bench.
+Phase II of the trail, led by scout Dan Kinsman, his troop, and Vernon Greenways Volunteers under Don Bellingham, improved signage and uncovered original Beach pathways and a stone patio from the 1920’s Beach swimming pool, where they placed a bench.
 Scouts Tim Callahan and Will Boutwell cleared brush away and helped to uncover old mill ruins.
 In 2000, a $4,600 grant helped to extend the Braille Trail, by then well-worn, and to provide better access; it was improved again in 2012.

 The Pond and The Dam

 After a preliminary engineering study in 2002, it was decided that the dam should be shored up and denuded of encroaching trees and brush growing into it, thus tearing it apart.
 The bottom of the pond was filling with silt from Railroad Brook.
 The Army Corps of Engineers advised to dredge the pond.
 Who would study the impact of dredging on the ecosystem of the Park?
 What would be done with the silt removed?
 How could future silt build-up be prevented?
 When is the best time of year to do the work?
 These and other issues were raised by FVF.
 In July of 2005, FVF worried that the company hired to do the job, Baystate Environmental Consultants, was the low bidder; they were way behind schedule.
 The pond was closed to swimming and fishing.
 A gate valve and a weir were ultimately installed to enable future cleaning of silt from the pond.
 The good news was that the beach was enlarged and swimming access was improved.
 Three thousand cubic yards of sediment was removed.
 Many thoughtful concerns were raised and confronted, and an open public hearing demanded, as a result of careful monitoring by FVF.
 In 2010 there was a second pond drawdown to clean the weir.
+Now it is 2017, time for a dam re-build, we’ll be watching, again!

 Valley Falls Farm

 FVF’s annual report from 2001 proclaims this year as “the most exciting year in the history of the organization.”
 Members of FVF determined that the Darico family were positioning to sell the 8.2 acre parcel and 6 buildings that comprise Valley Falls Farm, located directly across Valley Falls Road from the Park.
 The Daricos had managed the farm for the Beach Family and subsequently purchased and maintained it.
 This was a pivotal point for FVF.
 Do we remain primarily advocates for the Park and allow the scenic and historic farm buildings–traditionally an integral part of the “Historic District”–to be sold to developers?
 Or, do we become “landowners,” acquire the Farm, and take on the added role of an historic landscape and building preservation organization?
 The “Conway Study” produced a plan.
 An A-2 survey, title search and house inspection ensued, alongside fundraising for the $3,600 purchase deposit.
-The $335,000 purchase price needed to acquire the farmhouse, buildings and acerage, was raised from three sources.
+The $335,000 purchase price needed to acquire the farmhouse, buildings and acreage, was raised from three sources.
 A $100,000 grant was obtained from the Hartford Foundation for Public Giving; another $100,000 came from the Town of Vernon; the third source was a $100,000 grant from the State of Connecticut Open Space Fund.
 Much of the remainder was made up of contributions to FVF, totaling $31,034.
 Memberships in the organization jumped significantly to about 230 member households; 383 donors contributed.
 Clearly, the Vernon community supported the preservation of Valley Falls Farm, affirming its viability, and connection to the Park.
 Mayor Stephen Marcham was quoted as saying that FVF was the “inspirational glue to make the partnership with the Town work,” and that the purchase was in keeping with the Town’s Master Plan of Conservation and Development.

 And now the work began!
 Spring of 2002 saw a new and improved FVF Newsletter, revised by-laws, a new format for the FVF Annual Report–and a $23,000 mortgage from Tolland Bank!
 FVF became caretakers of the 150-year-old farmhouse, with two sets of tenants!
 Windows and siding needed to be replaced; the doors must fit–and open; the basement can’t flood.
 Six farm buildings and the grounds need repair and maintenance, and what to do with a giant swale!
 The chimneys need lining and pointing; it must be habitable into the 21st century.
 Should we replace or restore?
 A huge new challenge for FVF!